GabrielCalin/PlotKing/roadmap.md

 7. **Manual Chapter Editing**
    - Allow users to edit any generated chapter directly within the interface.
    - Trigger regenerations if plot changes.
+   - Consider a dedicated tab and / or a new UI technology (switch from Gradio).

 8. **AI Editing on Selected Text**
     - Enable users to **select a portion of text** and apply quick AI edits (rewrite, expand, simplify, etc.).